menu iconknow your dna logosearch icon

 DNA Testing

-What Does a DNA Test Tell You
+What Can a DNA Test Tell You About Your Health, Traits, and Relatives?

-About 1 in 7 American adults have used consumer DNA tests.1 They’ve become a popular way to learn more about your identity and find lost relatives.
+About one in seven American adults have used consumer DNA tests.1 Theyโ€™ve become a popular way to learn more about your identity and find lost relatives.

 1. Physical Characteristics

-You can have various traits, such as your mother’s eyes or your father’s nose.
-This is why when you compare yourself to your parents, you may notice some similarities.
+You can have various traits, such as your motherโ€™s eyes or your fatherโ€™s nose.
+This is why you may notice some similarities when you compare yourself to your parents.

 The combination of these traits determines your overall appearance.
 Here are some physical features you can inherit: